Browser does not support script.

 Quality-related (QR) money received from Research England is used to support research across the University.

-The Research Pump-Priming Grant Scheme will support preliminary studies and systematic reviews that will form the basis of a more substantial external grant application for health and care research.
+The Research Pump-Priming Grant Scheme will support preliminary studies and activities that will form the basis of a more substantial external grant application for health and care research.
 Proposals should demonstrate how the research may lead to benefits in health and wellbeing or services related to health and social care.

 How are applications assessed?